 Who enrolls in the FHA – Level One course?

-There are no prerequisites for this course.
-This course is the recommended prerequisite to attending any of NRTG’s Fish Habitat Restoration (FHR) courses; FHR – Field Techniques, Fish Habitat Restoration – Off-Channel Techniques or Fish Habitat Restoration – Instream Techniques.
+There are no pre-requisites for this course.
+This course is the recommended pre-requisite to attending any of NRTG’s Fish Habitat Restoration (FHR) courses; FHR – Field Techniques, Fish Habitat Restoration – Prescription Development or Fish Habitat Restoration – Instream Techniques.

 Personal Protective Equipment

-Course participants are required to supply their own personal field gear; leak-free chestwaders with non-slip footwear (felt, cleat or rubber soled wading shoes or wader boots), field binder with waterproof paper, appropriate field clothing, bag lunch & refreshment each day.
+Course participants are required to supply their own personal field gear: leak-free chestwaders with non-slip footwear (felt, cleat or rubber soled wading shoes or wader boots), field binder with waterproof paper, appropriate field clothing, bag lunch and refreshment each day.

 How do I Attend?